hamk-uas/logistics_sim/README.md

 Authors: Olli Niemitalo, Genrikh Ekkerman

-This work is licensed under the MIT license and is distributed without any warranty.
+This work is licensed under both the MIT license and Apache 2.0 license, and is distributed without any warranty.

 The source code in the following folders have a separate copyright.
 * [`/nlohmann`](nlohmann) MIT license, see: https://github.com/nlohmann/json